MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-automatic-record-creation-and-sla-agreements.md

 ## Activate New Rules

-When you activate new rules for either Automatic Record Creation or Service Level Agreement you are taken to the following screen that includes:
+When you activate new rules for either ARC or SLA you are taken to the following screen that includes:

 1.	**Rule name** displays listing of all your rules.
 2.	**Migration status** displays whether the rule has not started migration, completed migration as identified as **Migrated**, or did not complete migration as indicated by **Incomplete**.